>TOPICS

 If the fundamental rights are opposed by the community, no law, no Parliament, no Judiciary can guarantee them in the real sense of the word.
 25

 How can universal human rights be enforced in such a deeply rooted tradition of structural violence?
-How should the casteless learn about their rights, when they are still often not attending school?
+How should the casteless learn about their rights, when they are still not attending school?
 Many Dalits have never heard of this law, even 25 years after the entry into force of the SC/ST Act.

 Compared to the overall Indian average of 60 percent, the literacy rate of Dalit men was just under 50 percent, and of Dalit women less than 30 percent at the beginning of the third millennium.
 Poverty, the hostile atmosphere, lack of motivation and encouragement, and the indifference of teachers in state schools are cited by A. Padmanabhan [who has worked in numerous Dalit organizations] as reasons why he considers separate schools to be indispensable for Dalits.
 26